-Yeah, I get that.
-Truth be told, I am all for re-purposing, but when it comes to growing edibles, there is a measure of wanting to be smart about it too!
-As this series progresses, I hope to share more ideas you can re-purpose in ways that make good sense for you and your edibles.
+Truth be told, I am all for re-purposing, but when it comes to growing edibles, there is a measure of wanting to be smart about it, too!
+Check out all of my Gardening posts for ideas on how you can re-purpose in ways that make good sense for you and your edibles.
 When it comes to growing healthy food, I want to be successful and safe.

 Now, it’s your turn!
 What ways have you re-purposed in your yard or garden?
 Do you share some of my concerns and sentiments, or disagree?